Paraguay at the 2020 Summer Paralympics

 Paraguay competed at the 2020 Summer Paralympics in Tokyo, Japan, from 24 August to 5 September 2021.
 It was the first time that Paraguay had participated in the Paralympic Games.
-They sent two competitors: T12 runner Melissa Nair Tillner Galeano and S9 swimmer Rodrigo Hermosa.
+They sent two competitors: T12 runner Melissa Tillner and S9 swimmer Rodrigo Hermosa.
 Tillner came last in all three of the races she competed in, but achieved her personal best in all of them.
 Hermosa came 22nd out of the 25 competitors with a time just under 30 seconds.

 Background

 Paraguay's Sports National Secretariat had been working for five years to develop and promote the Paralympics before the country was approved as a provisional member of the International Paralympic Committee in 2018.
 It was then granted full membership at the 2019 General Assembly.
 Hignia Giosa became the first president of the newly established Paraguayan Paralympic Committee (Comité Paralímpico Paraguayo).
 Paraguay was one of five countries to make their first appearance in the 2020 Summer Paralympic Games; the others were Bhutan, Grenada, Maldives and Saint Vincent and the Grenadines.
 President of Paraguay Mario Abdo Benítez met with the athletes at the start of August where he handed over the national flag.
-Paraguay's flag bearers were Melissa Nair Tillner Galeano and Rodrigo Hermosa who were Paraguay's only competitors and qualified after getting wild cards.
+Paraguay's flag bearers were Melissa Nair Tillner and Rodrigo Hermosa who were Paraguay's only competitors and qualified after getting wild cards.